 Satan the “accuser”

-The hymn describes Satan as the “accuser of our brothers and sisters who accuses them before our God day and night”.
+The hymn describes Satan as the “accuser of our brothers and sisters who accuses them before our God day and night.”
 What does this reference as an “accuser” mean?

-Some may envision the Devil standing by God in heaven pointing out man’s atrocious behavior and belittling mankind (God’s creation) night and day.
+Some may envision the Devil standing by God in heaven, pointing out man’s atrocious behavior and belittling mankind (God’s creation) night and day.
 Maybe God tolerates his presence as a counter-point to God’s positive outlook on mankind.

-Another possibility refers to a concept known as “the divine council”.
+Another possibility refers to a concept known as “the divine council.”
 This concept envisions a heavenly assembly of God and angels, including Satan and his angels, that act as a governing body.
 It is proposed that this council may debate mankind’s fate – with Satan acting as a sort of prosecuting attorney – the accuser.
-And once Satan is expelled from heaven, he turns from accuser to one who encourages mankind to “break the rules” in order to fulfill his accusations.
+And once Satan is expelled from heaven, he turns from accuser to one who encourages mankind to “break the rules” to fulfill his accusations.

 The dragon’s pursuit of the woman in the wilderness